-As you relax, this sensation will turn from "I need to shit" to "oh my god, cancel all my plans for the afternoon" in no time.
+As you relax, this sensation will turn from “I need to shit” to “oh my god, cancel all my plans for the evening” in no time.

-Again just like in the getting started phase, simultaneous stimulation to other erogenous zones are extremely helpful in getting past the initial discomfort.
+Again just like in the getting started phase, simultaneous stimulation to other erogenous zones is extremely helpful in getting past the initial discomfort.

-As an added bonus, it'll multiply the intensity and numbers of orgasms you will get.
-And who wouldn't want that?
+As an added bonus, it’ll multiply the intensity and number of orgasms you will get.
+And who wouldn’t want that?

 Pro tip: Pushing with your sphincter muscles as if you were trying to push one out will make relaxing and insertion much easier.

-And while it may seem counterintuitive at first, this is exactly what you do when you're having a bowel movement, and these are usually pain-free and larger than your usual finger.
+And while it may seem counterintuitive at first, just remember that this is exactly what you do when you’re having a bowel movement, and these are usually pain-free and larger than your usual finger.

 So there you go!
 Everything you needed to know to get you up to speed with anal play.